 If the software is being provided as a donation, the university department will have to obtain pre-approval from the University Development Office in accordance with the nonmonetary gift policy.
 To initiate University Development Office’s approval, the university department must submit the nonmonetary gift acceptance form and any supporting documentation to email address listed on the nonmonetary gift policy website.

-Division of Diversity and Community Engagement: Disability Accessibility
+Division of Campus and Community Engagement: Disability Accessibility

 - Software that will be used by individuals known to, or likely to, have accessibility issues due to disabilities.